eliheadley/decaf-compiler/README.md

 1. **Compile a sample Decaf file:**
     ```sh
-    ./decaf-compiler ../examples/sample.decaf
+    ./main t1.decaf
     ```

 2. **Check the output:**
-    The compiler will generate the output based on the provided input files t1.decaf, t3.decaf, and t4.decaf
+    The scanner will generate the output based on the provided input files and print it to the terminal